brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 An external QSPI flash chip provides the necessary non-volatile storage.
 The code needed to configure a QSPI device to enable reading and writing is quite complicated, so the RP2040 designers placed the QSPI flash driver code into a small (16k) ROM that is masked into RP2040 chip.
-This is known as the "boot ROM."
+This space is known as the "boot ROM."
 This ROM also contains other helpful utility functions that are unrelated to the flash memory.
 Floating point math routines, for example.

-In order to exposure the ROM utility functions to RP2040 programmers, each function is assigned a two-character identifier.
-A lookup table at a known location in ROM provides the the mapping between a two-character codes and a pointer to the corresponding ROM function.
+In order to expose the ROM utility functions to RP2040 programmers without a bunch of hard-coded addresses in the linker script, each function is assigned a two-character identifier.
+A lookup table at a known location in ROM provides the mapping between a two-character codes and a pointer to the corresponding ROM function.
 For example, the code that erases a sector of the flash memory has the code "RE" which maps to 0x00002351 - the starting address of the flash_range_erase() function.